 Many practice owners find themselves trapped between the demand for high quality patient care and the administrative burden of proving that care was effective.
 You might suspect that your clinical outcomes are excellent, but without the data to back it up, negotiating better rates with payers or achieving top scores in MIPS becomes an uphill battle.

 The gap between feeling like you provide good care and actually being able to demonstrate it with hard numbers is the primary barrier to scaling a modern clinic.
-To bridge this gap, practices need a systematic approach to tracking clinical quality metrics.
+To bridge this gap, practices need a systematic approach to tracking clinical quality metrics, which in formal healthcare reporting terms are known as Clinical Quality Measures (CQMs).
+CQMs are defined by CMS as mechanisms for assessing the degree to which a clinician competently and safely delivers clinical services appropriate for the patient.
+Understanding what CQMs are, and how they map to your daily workflows, is the foundation for everything that follows.

 By leveraging the right technology to track specific Key Performance Indicators (KPIs), you can identify bottlenecks in patient flow, improve adherence to treatment plans, and ultimately secure a more profitable future.